defold/doc/docs/en/manuals/ios.md

 ![Device UDID step 1](images/ios/udid.png)

 Click the *Serial Number* once so the field changes into *UDID*.
 If you click repeatedly, several pieces of information about the device will show up.
 Just continue to click until *UDID* shows.
-Right-click the long UDID string and select *Copy* to copy the identifier to the clipboard so you can easily paste it into the UDID field when registering the device on Apple's Developer Member Center.
+Right-click the long UDID string and select <kbd>Copy</kbd> to copy the identifier to the clipboard so you can easily paste it into the UDID field when registering the device on Apple's Developer Member Center.

 ![Device UDID step 2](images/ios/udid_2.png)